lagerdata/demo-nrf52840-dk/README.md

 ## Unit Tests
 To run an example unit-test for this project run the following:
-`lager testrun --serial-device /dev/ttyACM0 --hexfile _build/unit-tests/test-suites/test-example/test-example.hex`
+`lager testrun --serial-device /dev/ttyACM0 --hexfile _build/unit-tests/test-suites/test-example/test-example.hex  --test-runner unity`
 The results of the individual tests will be streamed back to the terminal.
+*Note: To view available serial devices that can be used run `lager gateway serial-ports`
+/dev/ttyS0 is the built-in gateway serial port that is accessible via a 20 pin header on the Gateway.
+Other potential usable serial ports is determined on the types of USB devices plugged into the Gateway.*

 ## Drone Setup
 To test Drone integration firs make sure the demo repository is forked, then go to drone.app.lagerdata.com and 'Activate' the repository.